With hedgehog numbers having fallen by a third in just 10 years, they need all the help they can get.

 - Polythene sheeting

-- 20mm untreated FSC plywood boards (birch is ideal!) cut to the sizes shown below
+- 20mm untreated FSC plywood boards (birch is ideal)

 - A quiet, shady spot

-Cut your timber to the dimensions shown above.
+Cut your timber to the dimensions shown in the download below.
 Assemble the tunnel and main chamber separately; attaching the feet and the hinge flap before putting the box together will make things a little easier.
 Don’t be tempted to skip the tunnel – it means that predators won’t be able to swipe their paws inside!
 The tunnel will be slightly shorter than the height of the opening so that it can be slotted in at an angle, making a ramp.

 Pick a shady, quiet spot to put your assembled hedgehog house.
 Lift the lid off the house, and put the newspaper, leaves and dry grass inside.